masc-ucsc/docs/docs/pyrope/07b-structtype.md

 A way to classify a language is to look at the generics and lambda calls.
 Languages can have type constraints or type classes.
 Type classes (Hakell, Rust, Swift) specify the "consent" of argumetns or return types allowed for lambda or generic.
-Type constrains (C++, typescript) constraints the arguments or return types allowed.
+Type constrains (C++, typescript, Pyrope) constraints the arguments or return types allowed.
 Pyrope follows a type constraint approach.

 The following `f` method has no constraints on the input arguments.
 It can pass anything, but constraints the return value to be an integer.